 This means that companies that were not previously legally bound by the EU Data Protection Directive might now find themselves burdened with complying with new data protection measures.

 Businesses in the US, Canada, and Australia may be affected by GDPR even if they don't have any operations in the EU.
 Likewise, Brexit or not, the UK government has confirmed that GDPR will be incorporated into UK law before it leaves the EU.

 How can Siteimprove help?

 Siteimprove’s GDPR module supports organizations meet requirements concerning the EU General Data Protection Regulation (GDPR).
 The initial version of the Siteimprove GDPR module consists of the following features:

-- Personal Data Inventory: Siteimprove GDPR inventory checks for email addresses, phone numbers, names, and potential identification numbers detected on crawled websites.
+- Personal Data Inventory: Siteimprove GDPR inventory checks for email addresses, phone numbers, and names detected on crawled websites.

 - Domain/IP Map: The GDPR module provides an inventory of domains, sub-domains, and IP addresses that may belong to an organization, along with further information such as who registered the domain, when it expires, etc.

 - GDPR Policies: Policies that highlight security and data privacy issues on websites crawled within the Content Suite.

 - Universal Search and Tracked Search Terms: Search and track your site's pages, files, HTML, and metadata for personal data, (e.g. find details on someone who has invoked their "right to be forgotten" under the rules of GDPR).

 - User Action Log: Documents actions taken by users within the Data Privacy module.